raksooo/tuibe/README.md

 - Combine `handle_event` and `registered_events`
 - Add command for: copy url
 - Design improvements
-- Save watched video urls instead of timestamp of last timestamp
 - Add support for RSS in addition to ATOM
 - Add support for other RSS feeds than YouTube
 - Add backend for YouTube API